 I mentioned at the beginning of the post that our questions and answers would load slow, and this was part of the feedback from our students.
 In today’s day and age, speed is a necessity, so we’ve made this Practice Exams system much faster and you will feel the difference as soon as you click on “Start Exam.” 😎 (try it out!)

-We’ve got some great Linux Academy and Cloud Assessments content and features being worked on for 2018 that we can’t wait to share with you.
+We’ve got some great Linux Academy content and features being worked on for 2018 that we can’t wait to share with you.
 In the meantime, enjoy our new Practice Exams system!

-Thank you for using Linux Academy and Cloud Assessments and thank you so much for your amazing feedback so far – please keep them coming!
+Thank you for using Linux Academy and thank you so much for your amazing feedback so far – please keep them coming!